Basel 2018

 In two days I visited:

-Basel Historical museum #
+• Basel paper museum

 The Basel Historical museum had various dioramas of the type I remember seeing in natural history museums of my childhood.
 What stood out for me were the displays they’d set up showing how they construct the dioramas.
 Including various models in different stages of completion.